May I precipitate with TCA before loading to SDS gel?

-6. Decant and properly dispose of the supernatant.
-Be careful to not dislodge the protein pellet.
+6. Decant and adequately dispose of the supernatant.
+Be careful not to dislodge the protein pellet.

-Optional: If additional cycles of precipitation are necessary to completely remove the interfering substance, then repeat steps 2-5 before proceeding to step 7.
+Optional: If additional precipitation cycles are necessary to remove the interfering substance, then repeat steps 2-5 before proceeding to step 7.

 8. Finally, you should resuspend in an appropriate buffer.